Before reading this page, make sure to read the SSEP Home page for a program orientation.

 7. Size and Nature of a Participating Community and Appropriate Lead Organization

 You are free to define the size of your community as you see fit.
 It can be a single school district of any size, or multiple school districts working together—which is a great model for a rural area.
-It can even be a single school.
+It can even be a single large school.
 It can be a department in a college, or multiple schools across a university.
 It can be an informal education institution that can serve as a focal point for community-wide engagement in out-of-school time.

 An appropriate lead organization in the community might be a school district(s), a museum or science center, a college or university, or some other institution dedicated to education, such as a home school network.